WireGuard vs OpenVPN: Speed vs. Security

 • Lots of code to sort through for developers and programmers

-• May be slightly slower
+• It may be slightly slower

 VPNs with OpenVPN